FREQUENTLY ASKED QUESTIONS

 How does Amazon define its supplier diversity and small business initiative?

 Supplier Diversity is the intentional inclusion of suppliers owned by an individual or group that is a member of a traditionally underrepresented or marginalized group.
-As part of Amazon’s Supplier Diversity and Inclusion (SDI) spend, the following types of US-based, certified minority-owned businesses are recognized as part of our program: Women-owned businesses, Small Disadvantaged Businesses (SDBs), Native American-owned businesses, and Black-owned businesses, as well as businesses owned by Hispanic Americans, Asian Americans, LGBTQ+ People, Veterans, Disabled Veterans, and People with Disabilities.
+As part of Amazon’s Supplier Diversity and Inclusion (SDI) spend, the following types of US-based, certified minority-owned businesses are recognized as part of our program: Women-owned businesses, Small Disadvantaged Businesses (SDBs), Native American-owned businesses, and Black-owned businesses, as well as businesses owned by Hispanic Americans, Asian Americans, LGBTQ+ People, Veterans, Disabled Veterans, and People living with Disabilities.

 What are Amazon’s requirements to be considered a diverse supplier?